 Wearing Appropriate Waterproof Gear

-In one instance, your entire surroundings can change and it can start pouring.
+It can start pouring at a moment’s notice, changing your surroundings and visibility.
 When it does, you’ll want to have your appropriate waterproof gear available to put on quickly.

-If it starts raining like crazy, you can get wet extremely quickly causing your mood to change for the worst and making it quite uncomfortable for the remainder of the backpacking trip.
-If this happens, you might not be able to warm up until you arrive at camp.
+If it starts raining like crazy, you can get wet quickly, making you uncomfortable for the remainder of the backpacking trip.
+If this happens, you might not warm up until you arrive at camp.

 Tip: Have your appropriate waterproof gear available in an exterior pouch or just on the top of your main backpack compartment.
-That way when it starts raining, you can put it on quickly and avoid being miserable and wet for the rest of the day.
-Being proactive will help to stay positive backpacking in the rain.
+That way, when it starts raining, you can put it on quickly and avoid being miserable and wet for the rest of the day.
+Being proactive will help you to stay positive while backpacking in the rain.

 Wear a Baseball Cap to Stay Positive Backpacking in the Rain

-Wearing a baseball cap allows your hood to be a bit further back on your head.
-If you don’t wear one, the hood could stick to your head.
-A baseball cap helps to protect your eyes by preventing water dripping from your hood into them.
-Water in the eyes would consequently obscure your view.
+Wearing a baseball cap allows your hood to be a bit further back on your head while protecting your eyes from the rain.
+Water in the eyes could consequently obscure your view.
 With a baseball cap on your head, you’ll be able to maintain a wide view of your surroundings and see what’s ahead of you or lurking in the trees.

 I love to sing!
-It can be fun to see how many words you can recall and if you’ll remember the tune correctly while backpacking on a trail especially when you don’t have the radio tunes to accompany you.
+It can be fun to see how many words you can recall and if you’ll remember the tune correctly while backpacking on a trail, especially when you don’t have the radio tunes to accompany you.
 Other backpackers are generally far away from you; it’s a good time to sing your heart out!
-Even if you can’t sing or you sing off key, who cares?
+Even if you can’t sing or you sing off-key, who cares?
 It’s a perfect time to practice!
-Remind your partner or family members that you need to make noise while backpacking to keep the animals aware that you are around; singing is the perfect way to do it.
-We can only hope they’ll be understanding.
-You can also encourage your group to partake in duos or to sing in harmony.
-There are so many options!
+Remind your partner or family members that it’s a good idea to make noise while backpacking to keep the animals aware that you are around; singing is the perfect way to do it.
+You can also encourage your group to sing together.

 Tip #2 : If it’s raining, other backpackers can’t hear you sing…that’s another reason to do it and not care what your audience thinks!